1. What information may be collected?

 5. Cookies and other tracking technologies

-We, and/or our service providers or partners on our behalf, may use tracking technologies which may run on your device when you use the Services.
+We, and/or our service providers or partners on our behalf, may use tracking technologies, which may run on your device when you use the Services.
+A cookie banner will be displayed to users of our Services who are located in the European Economic Area (“EEA”) or the UK, which will invite users to give their consent, where applicable, and will provide further options in respect of the management of cookies.
 The circumstances in which we may deploy tracking technologies include:

-These tracking technologies may be deployed by us and/or our service providers or partners on our behalf.
+These tracking technologies may be deployed by us and/or our service providers or partners on our behalf (for more information on our Third Party Analytics Providers and Third Party Ad Servers and Networks, see below).
 These technologies enable us to assign a unique number to your computer or device, and relate information about your use of the Services to other information about you, including your Personal Information.
 These technologies also enable us to recognize you when you access our Services using different web browsers or devices.

 You can manage website cookies in your browser settings.
-You always have the choice to have your device warn you each time a cookie is being sent or change these settings by accepting, rejecting, or deleting cookies.
 If you choose to change your settings, you may find that certain functions and features will not work as intended on the Services.
 All browser settings are slightly different, so to manage cookies, you should refer to the relevant settings within your browser.
 If you would like to obtain more detailed information about types of cookies, how they are used, and how you can manage your cookie preferences you may want to visit: www.aboutcookies.org or www.allaboutcookies.org.
 Please click below for detailed information on how to disable and delete cookies in some commonly used browsers:

 6. Links and connections to Third Party Services